 What if my son/daughter isn’t religious?

 We at SCAPC Youth want your kids to be the best “thems” they can be, and to us, that means encouraging them to keep exploring (and even questioning) their faith!
-While we endorse Christian traditions and Christian morality, our youth program is much more centered on helping middle and high schoolers think about what practices and beliefs make the most sense to them and supporting them whole-heartedly in that.
+We believe firmly in the Christ-centered theology we teach and can also hold space to allow middle and high schoolers to investigate what practices and beliefs make the most sense to them!
 Many of the questions we ask in youth group, and even in Sunday School, are applicable even to students that aren’t religious – things like “What does it mean to forgive?”
 “Why might sharing kindness with an enemy be an important principle?” and “What gifts do I have to share with the world?”

 But the kids are just SO busy in my household...